Registration for Winter 2025 is Now Open! View the Winter 2025 Schedule of Classes and Syllabi.

 • Student borrowers enrolled at least half-time may apply.
-Generally, undergraduates are considered half-time if they are enrolled in 6 hours per session, while graduates must be enrolled in 3 hours.
+Generally, undergraduates are considered half-time if enrolled in 6 hours per session, while graduates must be enrolled in 3 hours.

 • The minimum loan amount is currently $1,000.00.
 Students may be able to borrow up to the full cost of tuition, fees, and books as certified by the University.
 Amberton will only certify loan amounts for the estimated costs of tuition, fees, and books for the loan period, usually one academic year.
 Your loan will not be approved to cover living expenses.